Data Storage

 How we store your data

-We store the data you sync using Census, sometimes for the lifetime of your Census workspace, including:
+We store the data you sync using Census, sometimes for the lifetime of your Census workspace, in three ways:

 Entity Resolution datasets

-...plus AI Columns, Enrichment Columns, and Warehouse Writeback logs for all of these datasets
+Census store is also the storage location for AI Columns, Enrichment Columns, and Warehouse Writeback logs for any of these dataset types.

 Snapshots of the data you sync using Basic Sync Engine